ZplConverter/ZplLibrary/README.md

     url 'https://registry.divios.org/releases'
   }
 }
-...

 dependencies {
   implementation 'io.github.divios:ZplLibrary:{zpllibrary.version}'
 }
 ```

-### How does it work?
+## How does it work?
 0. Use ImageIO to render images to a BufferedImage
 1. Make the BufferedImage monochrome
 2. Convert the BufferedImage into a ^GF (Graphic Field) command
 3. Optional: Compress the command hexdecimal data to shrink the ZPL code in size
 4. Return the generated ZPL code

-### Usage
+## Usage

 Just call one of the following static methods:
 * `ZPLConversion.convertPdf()`
 * `ZPLConversion.convertBitmap()`

-Additionally, you can use ConversionFacade and just pass the file or base64
+Additionally, you can use ConversionFacade and just pass the path or base64
 representation of the file and let the library figure out the rest.
 * `ConversionFacade.convertFileToZPL()`

+## Print to Zebra printer

+This library does not cover the printing part.
+We can recommend using the
+[SDK](https://mvnrepository.com/artifact/com.zebra/zsdk-api) provided by Zebra Technologies.